tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "The reason life cannot be halted is that the complexity of life’s dynamics has exceeded the complexity of all known destructive forces."

+* "Ktesibios’s regula was the first nonliving object to self-regulate, self-govern, and self-control.
+Thus, it became the first **self to be born outside of biology**."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>